 Lack of Learning Agility can end careers.
 For example, when a journalist is asked to stop writing news articles on current events and instead start writing blogs, considering search engine optimizations, keyword usage, and ranking, he/she is basically being asked to develop an entirely new mindset and way of writing, more suited for the digital media and Millennials.
 He /She is expected to forget his/her old ways and mold their writing acumen to suit the current media demands.
 A Learning Agile person will look at this situation as an opportunity to up-skill themselves in SEO, blog writing, Google Ad Words, etc. whereas a non-Learning Agile person will struggle to stay relevant in the digital media space with their old skills, eventually succumbing to their lack of Learning Agility and failing.

-Now some of us are naturally learning agile and adopt smarter and more effective ways of completing our work tasks without even realizing.
+Now some of us are naturally learning agile and adopt smarter and more effective ways of completing our work tasks without even realizing it.
 But if ‘learning’ or ‘change’ is something that lies outside your comfort zone, its time for some self-reflection.

 In this blog, we throw light on key cognitive and behavioral competencies that are needed for a person to be defined as ‘highly learning agile.’